Code-Institute-Submissions/premier-league-memory-game/ReadMe.md

 I am creating a website on a Premier League memory card game.
 The page will have a grid with 20 playing cards displayed.
 There will be an image behind each box and the user will click on a card which will reveal a Premier League club logo.
 The aim of the game is to match the same logo in just 2 clicks and the images will be removed.
 The game will finish when all logos have been matched.
 The game will have a timer on it which will display how long it takes the user to complete it.
 There will also be 2 buttons; the first one will be a ‘Start Game’ button where the user will press to start the timer of the game.
 The second will be an ‘End Game’ button which will be used to stop the timer when the user is finished playing the game.

-The user will have 60 seconds to complete the game and if they do they will get a well done message.
-If the user does not complete the game in 60 seconds then they will get a message that there time is up.
+The user will have 60 seconds to complete the game and if they do they will get a congratualtions message with how many matches they got.
+If the user does not complete the game in 60 seconds then they will get a message that there time is up and how many matches they got.

 The business goal of the website is to get as many people playing the game as possible and to make it fun so that more people keep coming back to play.
 I want to make the game as easy to understand and have a good quality looking site.
 If the game is a success then I would look into expanding the game or creating more games.